BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 ![steam.png](/tutorials/steam.png)

-It will open your "root installation" folder.
+File explore will open your "root installation" folder.

 It should look something like this: